davidj778/Active-Directory/README.md

 </p>

 <h1>Deploying Active Directory and Creating Users</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the beginning stages of Active directory by confirming the connectivity between the client and Domain Controller and the installation of Active Directory.
+Towards the end, we take a look at how to create a username and log in with the new account.<br />